-Dr. Hu is TSMC Distinguished Chair Professor Emeritus of University of California, Berkeley.
-From 2001 to 2004 he was the Chief Technology Officer of TSMC, world’s largest dedicated integrated circuits manufacturing company.
+Dr. Hu is TSMC Distinguished Chair Professor Emeritus of the University of California, Berkeley.
+From 2001 to 2004 he was the Chief Technology Officer of TSMC, now the semiconductor company having the largest market value.
 He was the board chairman of the nonprofit Friends of Children with Special Needs and the East Bay Chinese School.

-He has authored six books including a semiconductor device textbook and 1000 research papers, and has been granted over 100 US patents.
-He is honored with memberships in the US National Academy of Engineering, Chinese Academy of Sciences, US Academy of Inventors and Academia Sinica.
-His other professional honors include the IEEE Jack Morton Award, Solid State Circuits Award, and Nichizawa Medal; Asian American Engineer of the Year Award, Silicon Valley Engineering Hall of Fame, Honorary Doctoral Degree of National Chiao Tung University and the IEEE EDS Education Award for “distinguished contributions to education and inspiration of students, practicing engineers and future educators”.
+He has authored six books and 1000 research papers and received over 100 US patents and honorary doctoral degrees from the University of Hong Kong and NYCU in Taiwan.
+He is honored with memberships in the US National Academy of Engineering, Chinese Academy of Sciences, US Academy of Inventors, The World Academy of Sciences, and Academia Sinica.
+His other professional honors include Asian American Engineer of the Year; Silicon Valley Engineering Hall of Fame; IEEE Jack Morton Award, Solid State Circuits Award, Nichizawa Medal, and the EDS Education Award for “distinguished contributions to education and inspiration of students, practicing engineers and future educators”.
 He also received UC Berkeley’s highest honor for teaching — the Berkeley Distinguished Teaching Award.

 Dr. Hu received his B.S. degree from National Taiwan University, which honored him with its Distinguished Alumni Award, and M.S. and Ph.D. degrees from UC Berkeley.
 He shares an interest in painting with his sons Raymond and Jason.